New Transfer Student

 - Nina Martin, Eddie Miller and KT Rush on House of Anubus, all in separate seasons.

 - Allison is introduced this way at the start of first season.
-Though Scott eyes (or should it be, hears?
+Though Scott eyes (or should it be, hers?
 Both?) her before she's even introduced to the class.
-Her family had come to town because they were werewolf hunters.
+Her family had come to town because they were werewolf hunters, and she's mentioned to have moved around a lot prior to the events of the show.

-- Aiden and Ethan, twin Alpha werewolves, join the student body as part of their pack's master plan.
-It is not clear who among their fellows is passing as their parental guardians.
+- Aiden and Ethan, twin Alpha werewolves, join the student body as part of their pack's master plan (although, like Malia, they were introduced prior to their transfer).
+It is not clear who among their fellows passed as their parental guardians.

 - Stefan on The Vampire Diaries poses as this to get close to Elena.